If you're looking for Montessori materials for 2-year-olds, you're in the right place.

 The Montessori educational philosophy encourages children to be independent, resourceful, and curious explorers.
-But it isn’t just restricted to the classroom – Montessori toddler toys and materials can be used at home.
+But it isn’t just restricted to the classroom – Montessori 2-year-old can be used at home.

 (Oh, and we should say that the term materials is used instead of toys, as Montessori founder Dr. Maria Montessori believed other toys to be superfluous.
 But regardless of the label, they’re still designed to be played with.)

 (This post contains affiliate links.
 Purchasing from these links costs you nothing extra, but helps with our website upkeep.)

 - It’s made from natural materials.